autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 ### **Use Case 3: Backward and shift pull out**

-In the shoulder lane, when there are parked vehicles ahead and the shoulder lane is sufficiently long behind, a path that involves reversing before generating a forward shift pull out path is created.
+In the shoulder lane, when there are parked vehicles ahead and the lane is sufficiently long behind, a path that involves reversing before generating a forward shift pull out path is created.

 <figure markdown>
   ![shift_pull_out_with_back](images/shift_pull_out_path_with_back.drawio.svg){width=1100}